mariasnyk/nyhedsbrevekompilator/README.md

 # Build the Docker image

-Check out the lastest source code from the GitHub repo.
+First, check out the lastest source code from the GitHub repo.

-First, to create a build locally run:
+Next, to create a build locally run:

 ```
 sudo docker build -t bmdako/userdb
 ```

-The Docker image will contain the source code and the Node modules.
+(The source code and the Node modules will be copied onto the Docker image.)

-Then, to upload the newly built version of the image to Docker Hub, run:
+Lastly, to upload the newly built version of the image to Docker Hub, run:

 ```
 sudo docker push bmdako/userdb
 ```

-You need to have the right credentials on the Docker Hub to do this.
+(You need the right credentials on the Docker Hub to push the image.)

 # Run from source